-Call for Makers – Phase 1 – OPEN NOW
+Call for Makers – Phase 1 – CLOSED

 How to Apply

-Information about eligibility, selection, the project timeline, the application process, and who to contact with any questions about this opportunity is provided in the ‘DISTANCE 1 – Call for Makers’ document, available in standard or large text.
+Information about eligibility, selection, the project timeline, the application process, and who to contact with any questions about this opportunity will be provided in the ‘DISTANCE 2 – Call for Makers’ document, available in standard or large text.